 Each happy place is a child or grandchild of parting,

 in feeling herself laurel, wants you changed to wind.

 “The things we want are transformative” writes Rebecca Solnit in a collection of deep ruminations on being lost and found; “And we don’t know or only think we know what is on the other side of that transformation.”

 Seek transformation, Rilke tells us, be not afraid.
 Seek transformation.

-Accompany this rhythmic elegy for the land, life, death, endless aliveness with David Attenborough’s life-affirming statement of being; Robert Macfarlane’s collection of places yet untouched by humans, Nan Shepard’s love letter to the mountains and above all, Walt Whitman’s anthem of self born from a deep oneness with nature.
+Accompany this rhythmic elegy for the land, life, death, endless aliveness with David Attenborough’s life-affirming statement of being; Robert Macfarlane’s collection of places yet untouched by humans, Nan Shepherd’s love letter to the mountains and above all, Walt Whitman’s anthem of self born from a deep oneness with nature.